mozilla/cargo-vet/book/src/configuring-ci.md

   cargo-vet:
     name: Vet Dependencies
     runs-on: ubuntu-latest
+    env:
+      CARGO_VET_VERSION: X.Y.Z
     steps:
     - uses: actions/checkout@master
     - name: Install Rust
       run: rustup update stable && rustup default stable
+    - uses: actions/cache@v2
+      with:
+        path: ${{ runner.tool_cache }}/cargo-vet
+        key: cargo-vet-bin-${{ env.CARGO_VET_VERSION }}
+    - name: Add the tool cache directory to the search path
+      run: echo "${{ runner.tool_cache }}/cargo-vet/bin" >> $GITHUB_PATH
+    - name: Ensure that the tool cache is populated with the cargo-vet binary
-    - run: cargo install cargo-vet
+      run: cargo install --root ${{ runner.tool_cache }}/cargo-vet --version ${{ env.CARGO_VET_VERSION }} cargo-vet
+    - name: Invoke cargo-vet
-    - run: cargo vet --locked
+      run: cargo vet --locked
 ```

 This will ensure that that all changes made to your repository, either via a PR
 or a direct push, have a fully-vetted dependency set.
+The extra logic around the
+tool cache allows GitHub to persist a copy of the cargo-vet binary rather than
+compiling it from scratch each time, enabling results to be displayed within a
+few seconds rather than several minutes.